How to Perform a Systems Test on My PetSafe® YardMax® In-Ground Fence™ System

 Due to the short length of the wire on the Systems Test, it is expected that the warning zone may seem non-existent and the difference in where the collar activates will be minimal.

-Set Transmitter To 10BSet Transmitter To 10B
+Set Transmitter To 10B

 Set the wall transmitter dial to 10 and repeat step 8.
 If your collar activates slightly further away from the short wire, your system is functioning properly.